Backtesting The Pullback Strategy On SPY

 Investors can use the daily price variations in the closing prices of SPY in order to identify price pullbacks.
 These trades can be entered on the opening price of the next trading day and can be closed after 1 to 15 trading days.

-The best results were historically achieved by using 2% as a minimum price decline trigger (calculated over a 3 day period).
+The best results were historically achieved by using 2% as a minimum price decline trigger (calculated over a 3-day period).
 This setup will identify price pullbacks which investors can use to time their investments.

 The main benefit of this strategy is that a predefined system will generate all the buy & sell signals and the investor will not have to make this decision himself.
 Following this strategy, an investor would have achieved better risk-adjusted annual returns.